valflrt/fractal_rndr/README.md

 # Fractal Renderer

 This is a program used to render fractals using a [RON](https://docs.rs/ron/latest/ron/) parameter file.
-It also has a very simple gui for an easier navigation.
+It also has a simple GUI for easier navigation.

+It features anti-aliasing and the GUI allows for progressive sampling by manually taking as many samples as necessary to smoothen the image.

 ### Table of contents